lmdbjava/benchmarks/results/20160710/README.md

 To make the graphs and associated discussion more concise, the follow terms are
 used:

-* Int: 32-bit signed integer (using the implementation's default byte ordering)
+* Int/Integer: 32-bit signed integer (using the implementation's default byte ordering)
 * M: Million
 * Ms: Milliseconds
 * Rnd: Random data access (ie integers selected from a